publiclab/publiclab-archive/notes/iragersh/11-22-2018/are-there-any-designs-for-a-water-depth-sensor-using-echo-sounding-and-not-pressure.md

 ---
-title: Are there any designs for a water depth sensor using echo sounding and not pressure?
+title: 'Are there any designs for a water depth sensor using echo sounding and not pressure?'
 tagnames: water, oyster, depth, question:general, reefballs, sonar, transducer, spat
 author: iragersh
 path: /notes/iragersh/11-22-2018/are-there-any-designs-for-a-water-depth-sensor-using-echo-sounding-and-not-pressure.md